 Your Liver’s Cut Out of the Process

 Alcohol is a toxin.
-Fortunately, your liver can break it down into less harmful compounds.
+Fortunately, your liver can break most of it down into less harmful compounds.
 But inhaling nebulized alcohol bypasses your liver altogether, making alcohol consumption more harmful.

 Alcohol Poisoning Is More Likely